 Exercise also influences hormones, including cortisol—the famed “stress hormone” produced in our adrenal glands.
 Luckily, intense exercise increases cortisol levels only temporarily—they return to normal afterward.
 Chances are, if you don’t take adequate recovery time, these stress levels run the risk of staying chronically elevated, which could lead to adrenal insufficiency and the inability to maintain balanced hormone levels.
 (Yikes!)

-Unfortunately, there are even more downsides to skipping that beloved cool-down routine.
+Unfortunately, there are even more downsides to skipping that recovery time.
 Without your trusty post workout recovery, you may start to notice a few unwelcome side effects, like: